Access the latest research publications from the FIELD team here. Each paper is accompanied with a summary and key points for quick reference.

 Have any questions about these?
 Contact us.

 FIELD began in 2018.
-The following papers include previous relevant publications by members of the team.
+The following papers include a mix of FIELD project and previous relevant publications by members of the team.

 Changing shape of post-war British agriculture

 This paper explores farm labour in post-Second World War British agriculture, in particular how post-war specialisation and standardisation impacted farm workers, and how farm labour was conceptualised.
 Changing policy, and a shift towards more commercial and mechanised farms led to two concepts of farm labour.
 The first as work/input efficient, quantifiable in standard man days.
 The second a continuing sense of stockmanship as skilled ‘labour’ as something qualitative, as a physical skill and as knowledge gained through education.
 Also as the vernacular knowledge of experience, expressed through practice and embodied in the relationship with the animals cared for (not just use of new technologies).

 Read more here: The changing landscape of labour